developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/capture/index.md

 -----

 ## WebPageSource folder
-After a capture, this folder will contain an additional folder named after the displayed file in the (last index name of the) source URL plus a date and time stamp (_YYMMDD_HHMMSS).
+After a capture, this folder contains an additional folder named after the displayed file in the (last index name of the) source URL plus a date and time stamp (`_YYMMDD_HHMMSS`).

 For example: